-Edoardo Brotto began studied Engeneering at University of Padua and piano M°Victoria Pontecorboli, M° Federica Righini and M° Riccardo Zadra and he obtained his Diploma at Conservatory A.Pedrollo in Vicenza where he graduated with honors.
-He continued his studies with M°Aleksandar Madzar at the Koninklijk Conservatorium and in 2015 he Master graduated with the highest honors in Piano.
-He attended a post master program reserved for the best students at the Koninklijk Conservatorium.
+Edoardo Brotto studied Engeneering at University of Padua and piano with M°Victoria Pontecorboli, M° Alessandra Rocchetti, M° Federica Righini, M° Riccardo Zadra and he obtained his Diploma with hornors at Conservatory A.Pedrollo in Vicenza.
+He continued his studies at Koninklijk Conservatorium in Brussel with M°Aleksandar Madzar and in 2015 he Master graduated with the highest honors in Piano performance.
+He attended a post master program reserved for the best students at Koninklijk Conservatorium.
 Edoardo won several prizes in national and international piano competition and he has been awared as the best student (first prize) of the Conservatory of Vicenza in 2012.
 He attended various masterclasses and lessons with Andrea Lucchesini, Stefano Bollani, Filippo Gamba, Aleksandar Madzar, Leslie Howard, Riccardo Zadra, Boyan Vodenitcharov, Rolf Plagge, Claudius Tanski and Jan Wijn.
 He has recently been invited by the Liszt Society to the masterclasses holded by Leslie Howard and to the International Festival Schiermonnikoog.